-How do I care for and store blankets?
+How do I care for and store my horse's blankets?

 Here are some great tips on taking care of your blankets for many years of use.